Tough and hunky family estate that'll take you anywhere…

-This is the all-new Subaru Outback.
-Now in its fifth generation, it’s really come of age – and for those looking for a capable semi off-road estate with bags of character, this is well worth considering.
+The Subaru Outback is now in its fifth generation and has really come of age – and for those looking for a capable semi off-road estate with bags of character, this is well worth considering.
 It represents a genuinely strong proposition in a growing sector of the UK car market.

 Built for those who demand the versatility and reliability of an off-roader, along with the space and comfort of a large estate car, it’s styled to look rugged, and Subaru claims the general idea for the new model was “more Outback”.

 And what a practical, capable car this is.
 It’s Subaru’s flagship vehicle, selling in the hundreds of thousands worldwide, and it’s one that perfectly reflects the brand’s core values.
 It’s hugely able on the road, nearly imperious off, has acres of space inside and cabin quality has moved up a notch too.

 It's also available with and a choice of CVT automatic or manual for diesel models.
 The 2.5-litre turbocharged petrol is available with the automatic only.

 Of course, all of the engines and gearboxes connect to an all-wheel drive system which puts most other firms’ attempts to shame.

 We’ve driven both petrol and diesel auto models, and can report they’re both highly capable machines.
 In fact, we’ve driven on road, off road, on snow, on the motorway and in traffic.
 In all situations the Outback simply takes it in its stride.